robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

-## FABULOUS 800 BILLIONS EU PLAN
+## FABULOUS 800 BILLIONS EURO PLAN

-I think the time has come to reveal where the fabulous 800 billionS EU support plan would like to be invested in innovation comes from.
+I think the time has come to reveal where the fabulous 800 billions EU support plan would like to be invested in innovation comes from.

 ### 1. Sabotage of Nord Stream I & II: